reekystive/vscode-pnpm-workspace/README.md

 - Works with files and folders inside symlinked directories
 - User-friendly feedback for non-symlink files
 - Desktop-only feature (requires Node.js filesystem APIs)

+### Reveal Workspace Package in Explorer View

+Quickly navigate to any workspace package location:

+1. Run `pnpm Workspace: Reveal Workspace Package in Explorer View...` from the Command Palette
+2. Select the workspace package you want to navigate to from the quick picker
+3. VS Code will reveal the selected package directory in the Explorer view

+**Features:**

+- Quick picker with all workspace packages
+- Workspace root is listed first with special marking
+- Packages are sorted alphabetically (@ packages after regular packages)
+- Displays package paths as descriptions for easy identification

 The extension automatically scans your workspace on first use and caches the results.
 Use the re-scan command if you've added or removed packages.